MF366-Coding/MF366-Coding/README.md

 I also play mods and fangames made by other people...

 (And in Doom's case, WADs too.)

+### More cool stuff
+In my profile, I mgiht have some cool stuff but [this guy](https://github.com/norbcodes) also has some good stuff.
+Check him out too!

 <!--
 **MF366-Coding/MF366-Coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.